centre-for-ai-and-climate/weave/CONTRIBUTING.md

 - Check out our [issues](https://github.com/centre-for-ai-and-climate/weave/contribute)
   for something we want to add or improve.

-If you're unsure, please do reach out to us
+If you're unsure, please do reach out to us in [GitHub Discussions](https://github.com/centre-for-ai-and-climate/weave/discussions/new?category=general).

 ## Getting started with the code